sonic-net/SONiC/doc/pac/Port Access Control.md

 Client reauthentication is also managed by this module.

+If RADIUS sends a Session timeout attribute with Termination action RADIUS (reauthenticate) or Default (clear client session), this module manages the client session timers for reauthentication or client cleanup.

 ### 3.4.2 mabd
 mabd provides the MAC Authentication Bypass (MAB) functionality.
 MAB is intended to provide 802.1x unaware clients controlled access to the network using the devices’ MAC address as an identifier.
 This requires that the known and allowable MAC address and corresponding access rights be pre-populated in the authentication server.